-- Has recent late payments on credit report that were not previously disclosed.
+- Has recent late payments on the credit report that were not previously disclosed.

-- Found out about additional debt after loan application.
+- Found out about additional debt after the loan application.

-- Borrower loses job and no longer qualifies to purchase a home.
+- Borrower loses a job and no longer qualifies to purchase a home.

-- Income verification lower than what was stated on loan application.
+- Income verification is lower than what was stated on the loan application.

-- Overtime income not allowed by underwriter for qualifying.
+- Overtime income not allowed by an underwriter for qualifying.

 - Applicant makes large purchase on credit before closing.